mingzhangyang/Mybiotools/README.md

 # Mybiotools
 Python scripts for biologists

 *This is a project for personal use at the very begining.
-It is not a programme for covering every pieces of biology.
+It is not a program covering every piece of biology.
 The main purpose is just to make my routine work a bit easier and more streamlined.
 If you are looking for a advanced python scripts suit for biology, please give BioPython a shot.*

 The main functionalities of the scripts are listed below: